alejandrochang/StudyGuideNotes/aws.md

 AWS Lambda can also be used to analyze social media data.
 Ex.
 Trending hashtags -> Social Data is added into Amazon Kinesis -> AWS Lambda is trigerred -> The data is stored into a database which can be used by busieness users.

+AWS & Containers
+AWS Lambda will make multiple request to multiple containers based on the needs of the application.
+With an increasing number of request, the number of containers is also increased, and when the request are reduced the number of containers is also reduced.
+So you pay for what you used saving money for the company.

 ### What are Cloud Containers?
 Cloud containers provide a streamline, easy-to-deploy and simple method of implementing specific infrastructure requirements.
 Containers create an isolation boundary at the application rather than the server level.
 This means that if anything goes wrong with a specific part of the application, it only affects that container and not the whole server.